OrdnanceSurvey/os-data-hub-api-tutorials/web-development/locate-toid/README.md

 map.addControl(new mapboxgl.NavigationControl());
 ```

 For the last bit of map setup we duplicate the buildings layer.
 This will let us extrude the footprints based on the `RelHMax`, which represents building height.

-We will be working with this duplicated layer later when we highlight the address we've fetched in pink.
+We also add a layer highlighted in vivid pink.
+When we retrieve an address from the OS Places API, the response will have a TOID - we'll use this identifier to filter the highlighted overlay so only the relevant building appears pink.
+This is possible because the vector building features provided by the Vector Tile API include the TOID.

 We have to execute this in response to a `map.on('style.load', function () {...` callback function - otherwise the program will try to duplicate a layer that doesn't exist yet.